With one final tune-up before the Region 10 opener, the Park City High School baseball team took care of business on Friday at Skyline High School.

 Park City (8-5) was scheduled to take on Uintah on Tuesday afternoon (after this issue went to press) at Uintah in the Region 10 opener.
 They'll take on the Utes at home on Thursday afternoon.

 Green said it's a new season for his club.
-He hopes the Miners will carry over some positive momentum from a tough non-region schedule.

 "Right now we are 0-0," he said.
 "The preseason was great, and we're lucky to have won a few games.
 But now is when the games mean a lot more."